-\section{Related Work}
+\section{Related work}

-A tremendous amount of communication-efficient distributed learning approaches have been proposed to take full advantage of the computational power of distributed clusters \cite{Samuel2021, chen2021cada, xie2020cser, NEURIPS2020_9d589635, chen2020lasg, li2019communication, sun2019communication, chen2018lag, stich2019local, DBLP:conf/icdcs/WangWL19, nips/0001DKD19, NEURIPS2019_d9fbed9d, wang2018atomo, alistarh2017qsgd, wen2017terngrad}.
+Numerous communication-efficient distributed learning approaches have been proposed to fully exploit the computational power of distributed clusters \cite{alistarh2017qsgd,nips/0001DKD19,chen2018lag,9515790,Samuel2021,stich2019local,NEURIPS2019_d9fbed9d,wang2018atomo,wen2017terngrad,li2021communication}.
 More information can be found in a comprehensive survey \cite{tang2020communication}.
-We briefly review two kinds of related work in this paper: 1). from the perspective of what to communicate, the number of transmitted bits per communication round can be reduced via quantization or sparsification, and 2). from the perspective of when to communicate, some communication rules are used to save the number of communication rounds.
+This paper briefly reviews two kinds of related work: 1). from the perspective of what to communicate, the number of transmitted bits per communication round can be reduced via quantization or sparsification, and 2). from the perspective of when to communicate, some communication rules are used to save the number of communication rounds.

-\subsection{Communication Bit Reduction}
+\subsection{Communication bit reduction}